Big Ole Album Vol. 1: Release and promotion

 On July 21, 2022, the band released a single called "Miracle" as an early hint for their next album.
 On May 31, 2024, the band released a single called "Feedback".
 This was followed by a North American tour in October and November with bands August Burns Red and Stand Atlantic.

 On February 18, 2025, the band surprise-released their eighth studio album, Big Ole Album Vol. 1, in physical form, which features the two previously released singles and two new singles released on the same day, "Make It Make Sense" and "LeBron".
 The album has reached number five on Billboard's Top Album Sales chart.
-It the band's first album without founding bassist Josh Woodard, after his departure in October 2021.
+It is the band's first album without founding bassist Josh Woodard, after his departure in October 2021.

 Composition

-Musically, the album has been described as pop-punk and metalcore.
+Musically, the album has been described as metalcore, pop-punk, post-hardcore and emo.

 Touring

-The band will promote the album with some touring, including the 2025 Vans Warped Tour alongside many other bands including Silverstein, Motion City Soundtrack, Nova Twins, and Bad Rabbits.
+The band continuously promoted the album with tours throughout 2025, most notably the 2025 Vans Warped Tour alongside many other bands including Silverstein, Motion City Soundtrack, Nova Twins, and Bad Rabbits.